Tonny-Ooko/CpanelBruteForcewi/README.md

 # CpanelBruteForcewi
-To bypass cpanel ligin without having the login credentials
+To bypass cpanel login without having the login credentials